 Encourage Social (Physical) Distancing

-- Modify or cancel group activities:
+- Modify group activities:

 - Schedule group activities in a staggered fashion to limit number of residents participating and allow them to remain at least 6 feet apart from each other.